Best AI Hearing Aids in 2026

 What it does well

-Alto view: powerful, but more complex than many people need.
+Alto view: strong on features, but more complex than many people need.

 Phonak Infinio Sphere